Church Work Day

 – The Welcome Team (Trudy Deyle, Sally Andersen and others)

-You are welcome to join us every Sunday from 3 PM to 4 PM on Zoom.
+You are welcome to join us every Sunday from 1 PM to 2:00 PM in person at the UUCT campus (Room L) or via Zoom.
 We are a community of meditators who come together for a chance to center ourselves with calm and focus.
 Each week a member of the group leads the meditation, drawing from a variety of Buddhist thought.
 Our usual practice starts with a guided meditation or a passage reading while seated, followed by a walking meditation, then finishing with a silent meditation.
 At the conclusion, we share our experiences with each other.

 Whether you are new or seasoned to the practice of meditation, all are welcome.
 Please email Ardenkelly@yahoo.com for the Zoom link invitation to be sent to you every Saturday.